PLAY Airlines Flight Delay and Cancellation Compensation

 Less than 7 DaysAlternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight

-If you choose to board an alternative flight from the airline, you can still receive compensation.
-What matters most is when you reach your final destination.
+If you accept a different flight from the airline, you’re still eligible for compensation.
+What matters most is your arrival time at your destination.

 Your potential compensation is determined by two factors: